The-tech17/labmate.ai/README.md

-# Libra - Academic AI Agent
+# Labmate.ai - Academic AI Agent

-Libra is a powerful web application designed to help students generate high-quality lab practicals.
+Labmate.ai is a powerful web application designed to help students generate high-quality lab practicals.
 It uses a clean, modern UI with a "Magic" aesthetic and outputs beautifully formatted PDF documents.

 ## Prerequisites
 - Python 3.9+